navapbc/tf-ecs-example/docs/demo.md

 ## Bonus: rolling EC2 instance update

-If you are running your own EC2 instances you will need to update them from time to time.
+In this architecture we are running our own EC2 instances.
+They will need to updated via instance replacement from time to time (e.g. for kernel/package updates).
 AWS provides a pattern for updating your ECS cluster without downtime geared toward a Cloudformation environment:

 https://aws.amazon.com/blogs/compute/how-to-automate-container-instance-draining-in-amazon-ecs/

 We've provided an alternative pattern.
-When you want to update your EC2 AMI (say to the latest ECS enabled image), you update the image_id in the launch configuration terraform in [templates/vpc/main.tf](../templates/vpc/main.tf).
+When you want to update your EC2 AMI, you edit the image_id in the launch configuration terraform in [templates/vpc/main.tf](../templates/vpc/main.tf).
 Once you deploy that, AWS does not actually update running instances.
 An orchestration must occur. ecs-utils provides that orchestration with the **rolling-replace** script.
 Try it:

 ```
 rolling-replace --cluster-name ecs-example-vpc-cluster-a --region us-east-1